carrereb/planning/README.md

 yarn dev
 ```

-And finally, go to the following URL to enjoy the app: [http://localhost:3000/](http://localhost:3000/)
+And finally, go to the following URL to enjoy the app: [http://localhost:3000/](http://localhost:3000/).
+Don't hesitate to reload the web page.